Anshbir18/Backend-Project-Self/Readme.md

-step 1 focus on usermodel
+step 1 focus on usermodelc